 Limited telehealth services can now be delivered using only audio.
 These services include counseling and therapy provided by an opioid treatment program, behavioral health care services, and patient evaluation and management.
 If a beneficiary has questions about technology requirements for telehealth services, they should ask their provider.

 Medicare covers home health care for beneficiaries who are homebound, need skilled nursing or therapy care, and are prescribed home health care after a face-to-face visit with their doctor.
 During the public health emergency, some of these coverage requirements have been changed.

 First, the homebound requirement can be met in additional ways.
 Someone will can be considered homebound if their physician certifies that they cannot leave their home because they are at risk of medical complications if they go outside, or if they have a suspected or confirmed case of COVID-19.
 If the beneficiary also needs skilled care at home, they could qualify for the home health care benefit.

 Second, a doctor usually has to prescribe home health care, but during the public health emergency other providers, including nurse practitioners and physician assistants, can prescribe the care, too.
 The face-to-face visit requirement can be met through telehealth.

 Third, home health care agencies can provide more services via telehealth, as long as the services are listed on the beneficiary’s plan of care.
-The telehealth services may be used in place of in-person services listed on the plan of care.
+The telehealth services may not be used in place of in-person services listed on the plan of care.

 Sign up to receive Medicare news, policy developments, and other useful updates from the Medicare Rights.